Michael Nuccitelli, Psy. D.

 NYC Number: 871-2416

-Michael Nuccitelli, Psy.D. is a New York State licensed psychologist and forensic psychology consultant.
+Michael Nuccitelli, Psy.D. is a New York State licensed psychologist, Cyberpsychology researcher and online safety educator.
 He completed his doctoral degree in clinical psychology in 1994 from in Chicago, Illinois.
 In 1997, Dr. Nuccitelli became a licensed psychologist in New York State (License # 013009.)
 As author of the theoretical construct termed iPredator, Dr. Nuccitelli is a Cyberbullying, Internet Safety, Cybercrime, Online Predator and Cybercriminal Psychology Educator & Investigator.

 At the center of iPredator’s products, services and corporate mission is Dr. Nuccitelli’s theoretical concept, iPredator.
 Dr. Nuccitelli has dedicated himself to learning the psychological composition of those who are engaged in malevolent activities online.
-The definitions of Dark Psychology, iPredator & iPredator Bridge are as follows:
+The definitions of Dark Psychology and iPredator are as follows:

 “The repercussions of the unrestricted latitude of iPredators will be catastrophic for not only the individual, but for society, and potentially, the world over.
 Therefore, before it is too late, we must re-examine the phenomenon of “social networking” via technology.“ Michael Nuccitelli Psy.D.
 (2012)